smithjd/sql-pet/docs/06-docker-setup-postgres-with-dvdrental-piecemeal.md

 And after disconnecting from it the container can be completely removed with:

 `system2("docker",  "rm pet -f", stdout = TRUE, stderr = TRUE)`

+## Using the `pet` container in the rest of the book

+After this point in the book, we assume that Docker is up and that we can always start up our *pet database* with:

+`system2("docker",  "start pet", stdout = TRUE, stderr = TRUE)`